Placekickers, backup QBs secure jobs, lots of NFL trades | New Country 923

 Carolina acquired CB Kevon Seymour from Buffalo for WR Kaelin Clay and a 2019 seventh-round draft pick.
 Another DB on the move was Bene Benwikere, who went to Dallas for a conditional 2019 sixth-rounder.
 And the Giants got CB Ross Cockrell from Pittsburgh for a conditional 2018 pick.

-Tight end Derek Carrier went from the Rams to the Redskins for a 2018 seventh-rounder.
+Tight end Derek Carrier went from the Redskins to the Rams for a 2018 seventh-rounder.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL